amr/mod_log_performance/README.txt

 STATUS
 ======

-  Works, but considered it experimental until it’s polished.
+  Works, but is pretty experimental at this stage.
 It has been only tested on GNU/Linux with the prefork MPM.

 INSTALLATION
 ============

   1. You need the Apache2 HTTP Server development files.
-On Debian that means installing the package apache2-prefork-dev.
+That means installing the package apache2-prefork-dev on Debian or httpd-devel on Redhat.

-  2. Then using apxs2 to compile & install:
+  2. Then using apxs to compile & install:

-     $: apxs2 -c -i mod_log_performance.c
+     $: apxs -c -i mod_log_performance.c

+     Note: On Debian it's `apxs2`

   3. Load the module by adding this to your configuration: